CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Health issues or medications

 It’s common for a mom’s breast milk supply to take a (temporary) dip if she’s sick with a cold or the flu.
-But other health conditions, like polycystic ovary syndrome or thyroid issues, can have a more lasting impact on breast milk production, as can prior breast surgery.
+But other health conditions, like polycystic ovary syndrome (PCOS) or thyroid issues, can have a more lasting impact on breast milk production, as can prior breast surgery.
 Certain medications can also affect milk supply, like a combined contraceptive pill or a decongestant.
 Before taking any medications that may impact milk supply, be sure to consult your doctor first.

 How to Increase Milk Supply

 Rest assured that a decrease in breast milk supply is not a permanent problem.
 There are a lot of natural ways to increase milk supply and stimulate your milk ducts so they produce more breast milk.
 And the really good news is that most of these strategies are pretty simple to incorporate into your day-to-day routine.
-If you feel like your supply is low, read on for how to increase milk supply.

 Keep on breastfeeding